AgenticSZZ: Temporal Knowledge Graph-Guided Agentic Bug-Inducing Commit Identification: Threats to Validity

 \section{Threats to Validity}

 \textbf{Internal Validity.} \appname uses DeepSeek-V3.2 while LLM4SZZ employs GPT-4o-mini.
 We selected DeepSeek-V3.2 because it demonstrated more reliable tool invocation in our preliminary experiments, which is essential for TKG navigation.
 The controlled comparison in RQ1 (Table~\ref{tab:llm4szz-vs-agenticszz}) confirms that our improvements over LLM4SZZ stem from the TKG-guided paradigm rather than a more modern LLM version.
-Future work could evaluate \appname with alternative LLMs.
+RQ3 further addresses LLM sensitivity by evaluating \appname across five open-weight models, finding that only the two largest models consistently surpass the Blame-fallback baseline across all datasets, revealing a minimum capability threshold for effective TKG navigation.
+Additionally, DeepSeek-V4-Pro was evaluated in non-thinking mode for fair comparison with the other models; enabling its reasoning mode may further improve results, but due to cost constraints we leave this for future work.

 \appname uses a candidate limit parameter $K$ that controls the maximum number of BIC candidates retrieved from the TKG for agent evaluation.
-Figure~\ref{fig:sensitivity-k} examines the extent to which our results are sensitive to this parameter choice.
+Figure~\ref{fig:sensitivity-k} examines the extent to which our results are sensitive to this parameter choice; due to the computational cost of running six $K$ values across all 2,102 cases, we conduct this sensitivity experiment on a 20\% stratified evaluation sample ($N$=416; DS\_LINUX: 299, DS\_GITHUB: 70, DS\_APACHE: 47).
 Across $K$ values from 5 to 50, performance remains remarkably stable: DS\_LINUX F1-score varies within 1.0\% (0.635 to 0.645), DS\_GITHUB within 2.9\% (0.700 to 0.729), and DS\_APACHE within 3.2\% (0.460 to 0.492).
-This stability indicates that the agent's reasoning effectively filters candidates regardless of initial pool size, and our reported results do not need to rely on a carefully tuned K value.
-Even aggressive filtering (K=5) achieves near-optimal performance, suggesting that TKG ranking places true BICs near the top of candidate lists.
+This stability indicates that the agent's reasoning effectively filters candidates regardless of initial pool size, and our reported results do not need to rely on a carefully tuned $K$ value.
+Even aggressive filtering ($K$=5) achieves near-optimal performance, suggesting that TKG ranking places true BICs near the top of candidate lists.

 \textbf{External Validity.} Our evaluation uses three datasets (DS\_LINUX, DS\_APACHE, DS\_GITHUB) comprising C and Java projects.
 While these represent diverse development practices, from the highly-structured Linux kernel to varied open-source DS\_APACHE and GitHub projects, our findings may not generalize to other languages (e.g., Python, JavaScript) or proprietary codebases with different commit conventions.
 The datasets contain developer-annotated BIC labels, which provide higher ground truth quality but may reflect annotation biases.
 Future work should evaluate \appname on additional languages and project types.